 Disney’s Art of Animation Resort Rooms

 While the family suites make Art of Animation the priciest Disney Value resort, we think it’s worth the extra cost, especially if you’re traveling with a larger family.
 Having two bathrooms really makes a big difference in the mornings when we’re getting ready for the day!
+There is typically a shower stall in one and a bathtub-shower combo in the other.
 For the quietest section, opt for a room in “The Lion King” section, which does not have its own pool.

 Art of Animation also has a standard room option, which is themed after “The Little Mermaid.”
-These rooms can book quickly, so you’ll want to get a hop on reserving your stay.
 The standard room sleeps up to four adults, with either one king bed or two queen beds.
-Though there isn’t an extra bathroom or a kitchenette with a microwave, the standard rooms also come with a mini-refrigerator, coffee maker, iron and ironing board, hair dryer, telephone, in-room safe and free Wi-Fi.
+There is one bathroom along with a mini-refrigerator, TV, coffee maker, iron and ironing board, hair dryer, telephone, in-room safe and free Wi-Fi.
 Keep in mind that “The Little Mermaid” rooms have exterior hallways and are the furthest away from Animation Hall and transportation.
+These rooms can book quickly, so you’ll want to get a hop on reserving your stay.

 Transportation at Disney’s Art of Animation Resort